speced/spec-dfn-contract/README.md

 #### dfn

-A a dfn-definition MUST have the following attributes:
+A a `dfn` definition has the following attributes:

 - `id` attribute, unique to the document.

+Optionally, the following attributes can be present:

 - `data-dfn-type`, with one of type values.

-The following attributes are OPTIONAL:

 - `data-export` or `data-noexport` (they are exclusive).
 - `data-dfn-for`